mitre/heimdall-legacy/README.md

   * libpq-dev
   * nodejs

-### Run directly with Ruby
+### Run directly with Ruby (Instead of Docker)

-This mode is primarily for developers, production heimdall instances should be deployed as containers.
+This mode is primarily for developers, shared heimdall instances should be deployed in production mode.
 1. Install dependencies
 	On ubuntu: `apt-get install build-essentials libpq-dev nodejs`
 2. Install ruby 2.4.4